wied03/opal-factory_girl/README.md

 * ActiveSupport::Instrumentation is not tested
 * Automatic population of `created_at` is not tested since it uses time zone features
 * Modifying existing factories with `FactoryGirl.modify` does not work
+* When specifying the class for a new factory, use the class, not a string representing the class

 ## Contributing